svmikurov/page-loader/docs/source/usage.rst

 Along with the page, it downloads all resources (images, styles and js) making it possible to open the page without the Internet.

-Displays the full path to the downloaded file.
+Finally, displays the full path to the downloaded file.

 Where: